efrecon/machinery/README.md

 ## Operating on the cluster

 `machinery` takes a number of global options (dash-led) followed by a command.
-These commands can be followed by command-specific options and the names of one or several virtual machines, as specified in the YAML cluster description.
+These commands can be followed by command-specific options and patterns matching the names of one or several virtual machines, as specified in the YAML cluster description.
+Those patterns are glob-style patterns, where `*` matches any number of characters, `?` a single character and `[` and `]` can be used to specify ranges of characters.
+UNIX shells may be inclined to resolve these patterns for you, so you might have to quote your arguments.

 ### Commands

 #### up

-The command `up` will bring up one or several machines, which names would follow on the command line.
+The command `up` will bring up one or several machines, which names matching patterns would follow on the command line.
 If no machines are specified, `machinery` will bring up all machines in the cluster.
 Machines that do not exist yet will be created prior to being brought up, and a swarm token for the cluster will be generated if necessary during that process.
 More details are available in the section on the supported YAML format.
 Note that instead of `up`, machinery also supports the synonym `start`.

 `machinery` is able to mount local host shares within the virtual machines that runs the virtualbox driver.
 Mounting is made persistent